colugomusic/afs/README.md

 `streamer(ez::nort_t, Stream stream)`

+You can create your streamer type with something like:

+`using streamer = afs::streamer<audiorw::stream_item_from_fs_path, std::jthread, std::stop_token, afs::DEFAULT_CHUNK_SIZE, 64>;`

+The reason for passing in `std::jthread` and `std::stop_token` as template arguments is to work around the fact that AppleClang still doesn't support that stuff (as of the time of writing.)
+So you can pass in your drop-in replacement to use instead.
+(I use Nico Josuttis' reference implementation from his github.)

 `Stream` is anything that satisfies the `audiorw::concepts::item_input_stream` concept. `audiorw` provides `audiorw::stream_item_from_bytes` and `audiorw::stream_item_from_fs_path`.

 `[[nodiscard]] auto get_chunk_info(ez::nort_t, afs::tmp_alloc& alloc) const -> afs::tmp_vec<bool>`